Family Therapy

 In family therapy, two or more family members meet with a therapist to talk about problems and solutions in any area of family life.
 Sometimes it’s a child with a problem, sometimes it’s an adult, sometimes it’s a difficult life transition or situation and sometimes people may just not be getting along.

-In the first session, we ask about the situation that brings the family to therapy, we talk about family history, and begin to discuss possible solutions.
-In this session, you can expect to be able to discuss some things that may be difficult to talk about at home.
-Over time, you can also expect changes in family communication, which will help with the problem.
-Basically, the family therapist tries to help the family use its own resources better, to help itself.
-Sessions usually last 50 minutes.
-Family therapy tends to be short-term - most families require just a few sessions.
+In the first session, we ask about the situation that brings you to family therapy.
+We talk about family history, and begin to discuss possible solutions.
+In this session, we may discuss some things that are difficult to talk about at home.
+Over time, you can expect changes in family communication, which will help with the problem.
+Basically, family therapists aim to help the family use its own resources better, to help itself.
+Sessions are usually 45-50 minutes.
+Family therapy is often short-term, but the number of sessions will depend entirely on your family’s unique situation.

-For younger children, family therapy is often is the best way to help them.
-Young children depend on their families so much and are strongly influenced by them.
-Stresses in the family can affect a child’s adjustment.
-But the family can be a very powerful and positive force to help a child.
-Often, resolving differences over parenting styles can make all the difference for the child and the parents.
+For younger children, family therapy can often help.
+Young children are more dependent on their families, so they are strongly influenced by them.
+Family stressors can affect a child’s adjustment.
+But the family can also be a positive influence, to help a child.
+Resolving differences over parenting styles often makes all the difference for the child and the parents.

 Many adult problems can be addressed with family therapy.
-These include disputes and disagreements of all kinds, tensions with in laws, adult children having difficulty with independence and the various stresses related to medical problems, chronic illness, aging, sexuality, family violence and abuse, alcohol and drug issues, mental health problems, divorce, remarriage and "blended" families and more.
+These include disputes and disagreements of all kinds, tensions with in-laws, adult children having difficulty with independence, and the various stresses that affect families: mental health problems, medical problems, chronic illness, aging, loss of loved one, sexuality, family violence and abuse, alcohol and drug abuse, divorce, remarriage, “blended” families, and more.

-For more serious problems, family therapy may not be the primary treatment, but it still can be helpful in conjunction with individual therapy and/or psychiatric care.
+For more serious mental illness, family therapy may not be the primary treatment, but it can help in conjunction with individual therapy and/or psychiatric care.

-If you have any questions about whether family therapy might be helpful in your situation, e-mail me, or give us a call, at 440-845-9011.
+If you have any questions about whether family therapy might be helpful in your situation, give us a call or use the contact form at the bottom of this page.